verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 The bucket you tried to create is a domain name owned by another user
 ```

 This ended up being that my Terraform service account user wasn't listed as an owner of the domain in the Webmaster controls.
 Adding it was easy enough, but the form didn't trim whitespace, so complained that the service account I provided it with (which has a `.iam.gserviceaccount.com` domain name) was not a valid Google account.
-Deleting the very hard to discern leading space was hte ticket, though.
+Deleting the very hard to notice leading space was the ticket, though.

-### Monitoring improvements
+## Monitoring improvements

 One of the worst things about AWS was feeling like I basically could not have metrics or decent traces, feeling like I had to use X-Ray because of the state of the observability product market.
 Happy to report that [Cloud Trace](https://cloud.google.com/trace) is leagues better than X-Ray, in my opinion, as is the log manager for GCP.
 You can view multiple log streams together with relative ease.